 "That's not a problem, Dad.
 I can arrange that."

 "Have you been to the church, have you spoken to the vicar?"

 "Yes, it's all being arranged, but he wants to see you."

 "Have you told him I'm dying?"

 "Did you tell him?"

-She looked at her mother.
+I looked at my mother.
 "I had to tell him, Mum, I had to.
 He wouldn't do it otherwise."

 "It's okay, love, you did right."

 "Yeah, I suppose so; trouble is now he'll be around all the time till I've gone."
 Evelyn walked into the room with tears flowing down her cheeks.
-She stood by the door looking at her father, unable to fully take in the words that she had heard.
-Her father looked over at her.
+She stood by the door looking at our father, unable to fully take in the words she had heard.
+Our father looked over at her.
 "Come over here and sit down, sweetheart, there's something I have to tell you."
-Evelyn walked slowly across the room, wiping the tears away with her sleeves and she sat on the arm of her father's chair looking at him, waiting.
-They heard a car pull up outside, her father leaned over and looked out the window.
-"It's the fizzing vicar."
+Evelyn walked slowly across the room, wiping the tears away with her sleeves and she sat on the arm of our father's chair looking at him, waiting.
+We heard a car pull up outside.
+My father leaned over and looked out of the window.
+"It's the fizzing vicar," he said.